Sybilai/Bomberman-Env/README.md

 ```

 ####Event: move
 This can be sent at any frame.
 It contains an array which has the directions in which the AI can move.
-If the AI can’t comply to one of the movement the other ones will be cancelled.
+If the AI can’t comply to one of the movements the other ones will be cancelled.
 ```
 {"event":"move",
  "direction": [